 He expects his challenge to take up to three years, from March 2011 until late 2013, by which time he will have clocked up many thousands of miles and will have completed his degree courses.
 It will be a continuous loop, but there will be breaks for exams and residential courses.

-Steven, who will start his challenge from his home on the Isle of Man on 31 March 2011, said: "The only transport I intend to use on the trip apart from my bike is an occasional ferry, to and from Scandinavia, a hop from southern Italy to Greece and, obviously, to each of the islands."
+Steven, who started his challenge from his home on the Isle of Man on 31 March 2011, said: "The only transport I intend to use on the trip apart from my bike is an occasional ferry, to and from Scandinavia, a hop from southern Italy to Greece and, obviously, to each of the islands."